Sex scandal

-Nathan confronts David over his sex scandal with Bathsheba the wife of Uriah the Hittite, saying "by this deed you have given occasion to the enemies of the LORD to blaspheme" (2 Samuel 12:14).
+Nathan confronts David over his sex scandal with Bathsheba, saying "by this deed you have utterly scorned the ".

 A sex scandal is a public scandal involving allegations or information about possibly immoral sexual activities, often associated with the sexual affairs of film stars, politicians, famous athletes, or others in the public eye.
 Sex scandals receive attention if a prominent figure is involved, if there is a perception of hypocrisy, if a public figure's sexuality is non-normative, or if it involves non-consensual acts.
 A scandal may be based on reality, the product of false allegations, or a mixture of both.
 Whether the scandal is based in fact or not, it may lead to the celebrity disappearing from the public eye or to the resignation of prominent political figures.

 Sex scandals involving politicians often become political scandals, particularly when there is an attempt at a cover-up or suspicions of illegality.
 Attempts at coverups include payoffs, threats, or, in extreme cases, murder.

 While some commentators see sex scandals as irrelevant to politics, particularly where "professional performance [does] not seem to be impaired", Gene Healy of the Cato Institute views them as not just "great fun", but a reminder that "we should think twice before we cede more power to these fools".
 An increase in the prevalence of morally questionable expressions of sexuality is sometimes referred to as a sexidemic.

 Sex scandals, in relation to political and public figures, often lead to questions of one's own ethics and moral code.
 A politician who is caught in a sex scandal is more likely to resign than a public figure in the face of a sex scandal.